scarpino/giving-talks/Thoughts on [scientific] talks.md

 * Figures should be BIG & SIMPLE & COLOR BLIND AWARE.
 	* Published figures are almost never ok to use in a talk [citation - Sara Sawyer].
 	* Try to follow best practices for reproducibility, i.e. avoid substantial figure modification in programs like Illustrator.
-	* Spend some time making high-quality graphics to illustrate key aspects of your talk.
+	* Spend some time making high-quality graphics/cartoons to illustrate key aspects of your talk.
 * Text
 	* Keep to a minimum and ALWAYS read text out loud.
 	* However, use text when you need it.